spinnaker/spinnaker.io/content/en/docs/guides/user/applications/_index.md

 ---
-title: "About Applications"
-linkTitle: "About Applications"
-weight: 2
+title: "Application User Guide"
+linkTitle: "Application User Guide"
 description: >
   A Spinnaker application represents a service that you are going to deploy (typically a microservice).